Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-There's a mark Ruffalo plays a bipolar guy in Infinitely Polar Bear, and it's awesome.
-Man.
-I didn't even know that movie existed until maybe six months ago.
-It popped up on Netflix, and he depicts someone with bipolar so well that I was like, see?
-See?
-I wanted everyone who knows me and loves me to watch it, just like that's what it's like.
+Mark Ruffalo plays a bipolar guy in Infinitely Polar Bear, and it’s awesome.
+I didn’t even know that movie existed until maybe six months ago—it popped up on Netflix.
+He depicts someone with bipolar so well that I wanted everyone who knows and loves me to watch it.
+I was like, see—that’s what it’s like.

 00:02:53:08 - 00:02:54:02